Cyberattack statistics 2025

 Reputation damage

 Cyberattacks can also harm your business reputation.
 When a major data breach occurs, customers and clients may feel less secure with your company, causing them to pack up and leave.
-Additionally, when a company’s internal systems are down for an extended period, the stock price can drop, which is exactly what happened in the recent CrowdStrike IT outage.
+Additionally, when a company’s internal systems are down for an extended period, the stock price can drop.
+This is precisely what happened in the recent CrowdStrike IT outage.

-A cybersecurity threat may cause initial financial burdens such as regulatory fines and liability payments, but it is reputation damage that may be hardest to overcome
+A cybersecurity threat can lead to immediate financial burdens, such as fines and liability payments.
+However, reputation damage may be the hardest to overcome.

 Legal liability